Adelaide, gateway to the Great Outback

 Trucking and flight routes now connect the interior with big cities, replacing camels and horses.
 Both not native to the country.
 Perth in the West and Sydney, Melbourne and Brisbane in the East.
 It is however Adelaide that covers the centre all the way to Darwin.

 Trailers laden with supplies are unhitched and re-hitched for the move towards the interior and Northwards.
+Port Augusta is also the Southern most limit that Road Trains can go.

 The third trailer of the Road Train has to be unhitched to proceed further South.
 It no longer then called a Road Train, just a prime mover with 2 trailers.